hwanggu-corgi/hwanggu-log/update.md

 ### October 26th, 2020
-1. Corgi add progress #385 in assignment 1, CSC 369♥♥
+1. Corgi add progress #386 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
         - Corgi working on adding test to this function♥♥
-        - Corgi working on adding code #199
+        - Corgi working on adding code #200
             - Corgi working on this function♥♥
-            - Corgi working on creating `get_file_name` function
+            - Corgi completed working on creating `get_file_name` function
+            - Corgi completed working on creating test function for `get_file_name`
             - Corgi completed fixing `segmentation fault` error in `get_free_inode`

 ### October 25th, 2020